CALAREO International Research Mobility Experience (IRME)

 in Latin America & the Caribbean

 The International Research Mobility Experience (IRME) project offers eligible undergraduate students enrolled at a CALAREO member institution funding to participate in a field course or study tour in a Latin American or Caribbean country under the supervision of a faculty member from their home institution.
+Funding to students is provided by the Government of Canada through the Global Skills Opportunities Program.

 Faculty members will be responsible for fully developing the course, finding partners abroad, securing locations for classes and accommodations, and arranging travel and transportation.